USS Delbert D. Black Operates in the Mediterranean Sea

 |0

-This work, USS Delbert D. Black Operates in the Mediterranean Sea [Image 3 of 3], by CPO Whitney Damato, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Delbert D. Black Operates in the Mediterranean Sea [Image 7 of 7], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT